acidmole/teammate/README.md

 Known bugs and unfinished features:
-* editing or deleting events not available
+* deleting events not available
+* editing events can not save event's starting time
 * adding statistics unavailable
 * admin/user mode not separated in app
 * practice statistics lacking